 The campsites are open from April to October every year and cost $175 per night.
 In the winter, they are removed from the water for maintenance and upkeep:

 For anyone with a boat looking for an inexpensive alternative to renting a houseboat, these floating campsites are a great option!
-For more information on the Lake Oroville floating campsites or to reserve one, go to the State Recreation Area Site.
+For more information on the Lake Oroville floating campsites or to reserve one, go here.

 Enjoy your camping adventure on Lake Oroville!